 Recruitment decisions are based on the abilities, qualifications, experience, standard of work, performance and capabilities of an applicant as they are relevant to the position.

-The successful candidate will be responsible for the development and maintenance of the Quality Management System (QMS) in line with regulatory requirements through developing, implementing and monitoring the quality activities at the ALLG for multisite clinical trials.
+A national sponsor company, the Australasian Leukaemia & Lymphoma Group (ALLG) is the leading national cooperative group that specialises in establishing investigator-initiated clinical trials for patients with a haematological (blood) cancer.
+The successful candidate will be responsible for the development and maintenance of the Quality Management System (QMS) in line with regulatory requirements through developing, implementing, and monitoring the quality activities at the ALLG for multisite clinical trials.
 This role requires exceptional knowledge of GCP, current clinical trial standards and regulations and very effective written and verbal communication skills.

-To apply, send your CV and a cover letter via email to Marina Mullins addressing the key selection criteria.
+To apply, send your CV and a cover letter addressing the key criteria to Delaine Smith as soon as possible.